 I purchased this watch at auction on eBay.
-Slightly used, they are sold for twenty dollars.
+Slightly used, they are sold for 20 dollars.
 If you’d prefer a new model with a warranty, this timepiece is available at a cost of 53 dollars.
-For those that reside outside of Europe—and, sadly, I do—a nineteen-dollar shipping fee applies.
+For those that reside outside of Europe—and sadly, I do—a 19-dollar shipping fee applies.

 The watch arrived well packed and on schedule.
 A watch box was included but the item lacked a tag.

 This M Johansson is a heavyweight, weighing in at 138 grams (4.86 ounces).
 Including the crown, its circumference measures 45 mm across.
 The timepiece is 17 mm thick.

 The metal case and watchband are nicely plated with rose gold.
 While this timepiece was sold as used, I think it is actually old stock that’s been sitting in a warehouse for a while.
 The edges of the watchband were badly tarnished, necessitating an application of Flitz polish and a brisk rubdown.

 The timepiece’s black dial is accentuated by large, gold-colored Roman numerals.
 A shiny black sub dial on the left displays a 24-hour clock.
 To its right, a bright silver sun slowly rises above golden mountains and then retreats, replaced by an equally impressive moon.

 This watch is of open heart design.
 The upper support for the timing wheel is styled in the shape of gull wings.
 I quite like this touch.